Quick highlights of the seven most energy-efficient air conditioners; Key Takeaways Certainly. After reading the article, here are 5 key […]

 3. They cost less

 One of the perks of LED bulbs is their lower prices because the cost of production is much less than that of all other bulbs.
-Older bulbs required glass, which was brittle and costly, but LED bulbs rarely use glass rather plastic.
+Older bulbs required glass, which was brittle and costly, but LED bulbs rarely use glass rather than plastic.

 Not only is their cost lower, but LED bulbs also reduce the electricity bill drastically because of the low energy consumption.